-Patrons receive 4 overdue notices.
-All patrons with materials which are forty-five days overdue receive a final bill for the replacement cost.
+Patrons receive four overdue notice communications.
+All patrons with materials which are thirty (30) days overdue receive a final bill for the replacement cost.
 In cases where a patron offers to replace the item directly, he/she must purchase an item of the same edition or later.
 He/she must also pay any extra fees associated with the item (such as a binding fee if a paperback is substituted for a hard-bound) plus the processing fee.

 Because they come with special processing, popular reading materials are treated as exceptions and cannot be replaced by the patron.
 Borrowing privileges are blocked until the debt is satisfied.
 In the case of audiobooks,